-Students interested in pursuing a major in gender, sexuality, and women’s studies (GSW) are encouraged to start with GSW 105 and other foundation courses during their freshman and sophomore years, as well as gender, sexuality, and women’s studies courses cross-listed with other departments.
+Students interested in pursuing a major in gender, sexuality, and women’s studies (GSW) are encouraged to start with GSW 105 and other foundation courses during their first and second years, as well as gender, sexuality, and women’s studies courses cross-listed with other departments.

 To complete a major, students must fulfill the following requirements: